regovtech/blockchain-training/RevisedQuestions.md

  ## Points to be noted
   - Complete sections 1 & 2 within five (3) business days upon receipt of the assignment.
-  - Implementation programming language to be in Python or NodeJS (Optional: Typescript).
+  - Implementation programming language to be in Python or NodeJS.
   - For any queries reach out to academy@regovtech.com and our team will respond back to you in 24hrs.